-Yes, you can go swimming in Far North Queensland in winter – without freezing your pants off – at various spots including popular swimming hole Babinda Boulders.
+Yes, you can go swimming in Far North Queensland in winter without freezing!
+Some of the most popular spots include the swimming hole, Babinda Boulders.

 Between Woodchester & Callington, SA

-Though the temperatures might be lower, the Adelaide Hills’ sun is still often out during winter, with its glow helping showing off the region’s verdant beauty.
+Though the temperatures might be lower, the Adelaide Hills’ sun is still often out during winter, with its glow helping show off the region’s beauty.